Proteus (Marvel Comics): Fictional character biography

-Kevin MacTaggart is the son of Moira and Joseph MacTaggert and was conceived after Joseph severely beat and raped his wife.
+Kevin MacTaggart is the son of Moira MacTaggert and Joseph MacTaggert, and was conceived after Joseph severely beat and raped his wife.
 Moira leaves Joseph without telling him she was pregnant and raises Kevin at her mutant research centre on Muir Island, off the coast of Scotland.
 Kevin eventually manifests his mutant abilities, becoming a danger to everyone around him.
 To protect herself and others, Moira is forced to confine Kevin in a specialized cell and refers to him only as Mutant X.

 Kevin remains confined for several years until his cell is damaged in a fight between Magneto and the X-Men.
-He escapes by possessing the body of multiple locals, including Phoenix, but is unable to overcome her psychic powers.
+He escapes by possessing the bodies of multiple locals, including Phoenix, but is unable to overcome her psychic powers.
 Without the esoteric energy fields of his cell to sustain him, Kevin begins to burn his body out, and so begins to possess human host bodies, one after another.
-He goes after Polaris next.

 The X-Men arrive to confront Kevin, so he flees to the Scottish mainland, but is caught by Wolverine and Nightcrawler.
 In the ensuing fight, Kevin rejects the Mutant X label and names himself Proteus after the Greek god of myth and the cell in which he had been confined.
-He attempts to possess Storm.

 Proteus flees to Edinburgh, where he possesses his father, Joseph, and makes a last stand against the X-Men.
 His host body is destroyed in the battle, but before Proteus can take another host, he is punched by Colossus, disrupting his energy form and apparently killing him.

-Several years later, A.I.M. attempts to recreate Proteus using a woman named Harness and her mutant son, Piecemeal, to absorb Proteus' dispersed energy.
-As Piecemeal absorbs the energy, his body grows too large for his system to handle.
-Eventually, what is left of Proteus's consciousness and Piecemeal merged as one being.

-The combined efforts of the New Warriors, the New Mutants, the Muir Islanders, and the original X-Factor team are not enough to defeat the resulting creature.
-When the creature decides that it will not be able to find happiness, it decides to disperse itself, effectively committing suicide.

-Some time later, Mister Sinister and the Gamesmaster attempt to resurrect Proteus by stealing a disc containing his DNA matrix, but are stopped by Nightcrawler, Shadowcat, and Rachel Summers.
+Proteus returned during the events of Necrosha, but was killed by Magneto.